rkandi1/NonProfitDatathon/README.md

 DSC Datathon.
 Creating Database for Non-Profits.

 ## Goals
 The goal of this project is to find organizations that are closest in their goals to Understood.org's mission.
 Understood is a non-profit dedicated to serving the millions of families of kids who learn and think differently.
-Understood is looking for potential partners and wants an updated set of partners with whom they can work closely.
-The algorithm needs to update regularly (semi-yearly) and quickly provide results.
+Our programs for Families, Educators, and Young Adults focus on empowering people who learn and think differently and those who support them, offering customized, accessible resources and a compassionate community.
+Our Workplace program helps organizations across industries create inclusive workplaces, by developing and implementing best-in-class disability inclusion programs so they can hire, advance, and retain people with disabilities.
+The algorithm automates that process.

 ## Mining the Data